SoonerRobotics/scr_simulator/README.md

 ## ROS 2 Setup

-Install ROS2 Bridge (for Humble) using `sudo apt-get install ros-humble-rosbridge-server`
+Install ROS Bridge (for Humble) using `sudo apt-get install ros-humble-rosbridge-server`

 Run ROS Bridge for the simulator using
 ```